-- The approval authority determines that it would provide environmentally appropriate compensation for the proposed impacts. - ii.
-The mitigation will occur on a site identified using the site selection and prioritization process in the approved in-lieu-fee program instrument. - The proposed use of credits is consistent with the terms and conditions of the approved in-lieu-fee program instrument. - iv.
-Land acquisition and initial physical and biological improvements of the mitigation site must be completed within three years of the credit sale. - v.
-Projects using in-lieu-fee credits shall have debits associated with the proposed impacts calculated by the applicant's qualified wetland scientist using the method consistent with the credit assessment method specified in the approved instrument for the in-lieu-fee program. - vi.
-Credits from an approved in-lieu-fee program may be used to compensate for impacts located within the service area specified in the approved in-lieu-fee instrument. - c.
-Compensatory mitigation credits may be issued for unavoidable impacts in the following - Residential building permits where on-site enhancement and/or preservation is not adequate to meet the requirements of subsection (D)(4) of this section; - ii.
-Approved reasonable use exceptions where sufficient on-site wetland and wetland buffer mitigation is not practical; - iii.
-Small impacts affecting less than 0.10 acre of wetland where on-site enhancement and/or preservation is not adequate to meet the requirements of subsection (D)(4) of this section; or - iv.
-As an additional mitigation measure when all other mitigation options have been applied to the greatest extent practicable. - 6.
+- 5. Alternate Wetland Mitigation. - 6.
 Stormwater Facilities in Shoreline Jurisdiction.
 Stormwater facilities shall follow the specific criteria in the [Shoreline Master] Program, Chapter 6 at Section 6.3.15, Utilities Uses. - 76.
 Utility Crossings.
 Crossing wetlands by utilities is allowed, provided the activity is not prohibited by subsection (D)(1) of this section, and provided all the following conditions are met: - a.
-The activity does not result in a decrease in wetland acreage or classification; - The activity results in no more than a short-term six-month decrease in wetland functions; and - c.
+The activity does not result in a decrease in wetland acreage or classification; - b.
+The activity results in no more than a short-term six-month decrease in wetland functions; and - c.
 Impacts to the wetland are minimized. - 87.
 Other Activities Allowed in a Wetland.
-Activities not involving stormwater management, utility crossings, or wetland mitigation are allowed in a wetland, provided the activity is not prohibited by subsection (D)(1) of this section and if it is not subject to a shoreline permit as listed in Chapter 2 of the [Shoreline Master] Program, and provided all the following conditions are met: - a.
-The activity shall not result in a reduction of wetland acreage or function; and - The activity is temporary and shall cease or be completed within three months of the date the activity begins.
+Activities not involving stormwater management, utility crossings, or wetland mitigation are allowed in a wetland, provided the activity is not prohibited by subsection (D)(1) of this section and if it is not subject to a shoreline permit as listed in Chapter 2 of the [Shoreline Master] Program, and provided all the following conditions are met:

+- a.
+The activity shall not result in a reduction of wetland acreage or function; and - b.
+The activity is temporary and shall cease or be completed within three months of the date the activity begins.